Application due: March 31, 2021 for Spring 2022 Labs

-CSREA invites all ranks of tenure-stream faculty (lecturer-track, tenured, and tenure-track faculty) whose scholarship focuses on race, ethnicity, and/or indigeneity in the United States or comparatively, to participate in the Humanities Lab Program in AY 2020-21.
+CSREA invites all ranks of tenure-stream faculty (lecturer-track, tenured, and tenure-track faculty) whose scholarship focuses on race, ethnicity, and/or indigeneity in the United States or comparatively, to participate in the Humanities Lab Program.

-Labs will be expected to produce accessible and innovative outcomes.
-Outcomes will have some form of public-facing dimension in the form of a presentation, or performance, including websites, infographics, blogs, short films, essays, poetry, podcasts, graphic novels, etc. A final report on the lab will be submitted.
+Labs will be expected to produce accessible and innovative outcomes with a public-facing dimension in the form of a presentation including websites, infographics, blogs, short films, essays, poetry, podcasts, graphic novels, etc. A final report on the lab is required.

 Complete this application form.

 Application deadline is Wednesday March 31, 2021.
 Award notifications will go out in May 2021.